How to structure an ICO and an ICO fund in Cayman

 Once the government determines an ICO must follow the same rules as an IPO, ICOs are done.
 The purpose of going direct to the public with an ICO rather than a full public offering is to skip the many rounds of fundraising, high costs, and burdensome regulations of a stock offering.
 The US and Singapore have basically added hundreds of thousands of dollars, or even millions, in costs to the process… not to mention all the regulatory headaches.

 To reach an IPO, the issuer will have gone through multiple levels of fundraising.
-Friends and family, angels, and multiple venture capital rounds, will have closed and sucked out value before the IPO sees the light of day.
-Not to mention the investment bankers, brokers, roadshow players, etc., all whom take a cut along the way.
+Friends and family, angels, and multiple venture capital rounds will have closed and sucked out value before the IPO sees the light of day.
+Not to mention the investment bankers, brokers, roadshow players, etc., all who take a cut along the way.

 When the ICO must carry these financial and regulatory burdens, what’s the point?
 Why would anyone buy into a fully regulated ICO vs an IPO?
 For this reason, most ICOs are being sold outside of the United States.